Dreaming (I Dream song)

 "Dreaming" is a song by pop singers and S Club 8 members Frankie Sandford and Calvin Goldspink, released as the first single from the I Dream TV series soundtrack album Welcome to Avalon Heights.

 It was released on 15 November 2004, peaking at #19 on the UK Singles Chart.

-Frankie Sandford sings the whole song along with Calvin, plus solo backing vocals in the intro and during the bridge.
-Calvin Goldspink sings the whole song along with Frankie.
-Aaron Renfree, Stacey McClean, Rochelle Wiseman, Daisy Evans, Hannah Richings and Jay Asforis do not have any solos in this song.
+Frankie Sandford sings the entirety of the song along with Calvin Goldspink, plus solo backing vocals in the intro and during the bridge.